-The global burden of coronavirus disease 2019 (COVID-19) exceeded 271 million cases worldwide, with over 5 million officially confirmed deaths due to COVID-19 with no country of the world spared [1].
-According to the American Academy of Pediatrics, about 17.3% of all US cases through 12th December, 2021 were in children, while 0.1-1.8% of all child COVID-19 cases resulted in hospitalization [2].
+Correspondence to: Dr. Naveen Thacker, President-Elect, International Pediatric Association, he global burden of coronavirus disease 2019 (COVID-19) exceeded 271 million cases worldwide, with over 5 million officially confirmed deaths due to COVID-19, with no country of the world spared [1].
+According to the American Academy of Pediatrics, about 17.3% of all US cases through 12 December, 2021 were in children, while 0.1-1.8% of all child COVID-19 cases resulted in hospitalization [2].
 The global data compiled by the World Health Organization (WHO) in November, 2021, show that children and adolescents represent a small proportion of severe diseases, and of deaths from COVID-19 when compared to older age groups.
 However, the emerging evidence suggests that COVID-19 disease may not be uniform globally.